Chōsen gakkō: Japan withdraws tuition fee funding

-Beginning in 2010 and by 2014, increasing tensions between the Japanese and North Korean governments caused Japanese municipalities and prefectures to end subsidies to the Chōsen gakkō.
-In the fiscal year of 2011 the Osaka Prefectural Government ended subsidies to an educational corporation which operates ten Chōsen gakkō.
+In the 2011 fiscal year, the Osaka Prefectural Government ended subsidies to an educational corporation which operates ten Chōsen gakkō.

-The Japanese central government also took measures against the Chōsen gakkō.
-In 2010 it prevented the high schools from being a part of a tuition free waiver program.
-In February 2013 the Japanese central government, citing the development of the North Korean nuclear program and a lack of cooperation regarding the North Korean abductions of Japanese citizens, officially declared that Chōsen gakkō may not be a part of the tuition waiver program.
+In February 2013, the Japanese central government, citing the development of the North Korean nuclear program and a lack of cooperation regarding the North Korean abductions of Japanese citizens, officially declared that Chōsen gakkō may not be a part of the tuition waiver program.